 #8 – Give them a Choice

-At an age where your students are finding their own way in the world, choice is everything.
-Education is very rarely a matter of choice for learners, but giving them choice in the classroom can offer an amazing increase in student motivation.
+At an age where your students find their way in the world, the choice is everything.
+Education is very rarely a matter of choice for learners, but giving them choices in the classroom can offer an amazing increase in student motivation.

 Here are a few ways to incorporate choice into your classroom: